-Mortgage Brokers and Lenders will set forth certain requirements concerning the home you choose to buy.
+Mortgage lenders will set forth certain requirements concerning the home you choose to buy.
 They will not take any responsibility for a purchase of a home that may have problems, but they will verify a home’s appraised value and that the home is in a livable condition.
-Certain qualifying factors will determine how much the lender is willing to lend you against the value of the home, in other words, how large of a down payment they will require a down payment or allow you to obtain a 100% financing loan.
+Certain qualifying factors will determine how much the mortgage lender is willing to lend you against the value of the home, in other words, how large of a down payment they will require.
+This is also referred to as loan-to-value (LTV).

 A mortgage requires that you pledge your home as the lender’s security for repayment of your loan.
 The lender will place a lien on your home’s title until you have paid your loan in full.
 The lender has the right to take possession, referred to as a foreclosure, of your home and sell it in order to satisfy your mortgage debt if you do not fulfill your promises to repay the loan according to the terms of your promise.

-Next we will look at you ability to repay the Utah mortgage loan.
+Next, we will look at your ability to repay the Utah mortgage loan.
 We do this by calculating your gross monthly income (before taxes) and determining what we consider your monthly debt obligations.
 A good rule of thumb is that if it is reported on your credit report it will be considered an obligation.
 There are always exceptions but that is a good place to begin.